netvl/picopickle/README.md

 #### Extractors and backend conversion implicits

-`Backend` trait provides methods to create and deconstruct objects of backend representation: these are `make`, `from` and `get` methods described above.
+`Backend` trait provides methods to create and deconstruct objects of backend representation: these are `make*`, `from*` and `get*` methods described above.
 To simplify writing custom serializers, however, picopickle provides a set of tools which help you writing conversions.
-The most basic of them are extractors and backend conversion implicits.
+The most basic of them are *extractors* and *backend conversion implicits*.

 Backend object contains several singleton objects with `unapply` methods which can be used to pattern-match on `backend.BValue` and obtain the low-level values out of it, for example, to get a `Map[String, backend.BValue]`